singe/jollyexec/readme.md

 `./jollyexec_wrapper.sh reverse -f file.txt`

 There's no need to use the wrapper if you don't want to, and you can just deal with the JSON directly.

+## Security Considerations

+The intention is to limit the flexibility of what the client can cause to execute as much as possible.
+So while it's possible to execute `bash -c` and allow the client to pass whatever it wants as a parameter (i.e. %p), that defeats much of the point.
+Whenever flexibility is desired, create a new route, and hardcode the required switches, rather than making it variable for the client.

+By way of problematic example, let's say you want to reflect a file back to the client using `cat`, but you'd like to have two options, one outputs the file as it would appear, and the other escapes control characters (i.e. the `-e` switch to cat).
+One could allow a parameter to be submitted by the client where the client could include the `-e` switch or not.
+However, this would allow *any* input, such that the client could pass in `/etc/passwd` and get the contents of the passwd file.
+Instead create two different routes one which hardcodes the `-e` switch and the other which hardcodes the `-v` switch.

+There's a TODO below about creating a filter for parameters.

 ## Requests and Responses